JuanRamino/twitter-clone-front/README.md

 [Live Demo](http://twitter.webabile.com)

-This app is intended to work with [this app](https://github.com/JuanRamino/twitter-clone.git)
+This app is intended to work as FrontEnd of [twitter clone](https://github.com/JuanRamino/twitter-clone.git)

 Javascript Single Page Application built with:
 + [react]()